Tadano Faun: Products

 In the mid 1950s, the company began to expand and flourish again with the manufacturing of all-terrain heavy-duty and special vehicles for the German military as well as car cranes in the weight class of 10 to 12t.
 In 1960, the F687 model replaced the F68.
 The F687 had an eight-cylinder engine made by Klöckner-Humboldt-Deutz with 195HP and was offered until 1969, in the finish the engine had an output of 250HP.
-From 1965 onwards, cabover engines with a tilting driver‘s cab were available as well, which enabled easier access to the engine for maintenance and repair work.
+From 1965 onwards, cabover engines with a tilting driver’s cab were available as well, which enabled easier access to the engine for maintenance and repair work.
 Towards the end of the 1960s, Faun’s success in the production of heavy long-distance trucks decreased.
 Smaller manufacturers like Faun or Kaelble could no longer compete with the big companies such as MAN, Magirus-Deutz and Mercedes-Benz and stopped making conventional trucks.
-Faun also stopped making buses and from 1969 onwards focused completely on making special vehicles which were only produced in small quantities.
-These include tractor units, heavy trucks, fire engines, airport fire engines, dump trucks, diggers, wheel loaders, vehicle-mounted cranes and crane carriers as well as communal vehicles such as compression vehicles.
+Faun also stopped making buses and from 1969 onwards focused completely on making special vehicles, which were only produced in small quantities.
+These include tractor units, ballast tractors, fire engines, airport fire engines, dump trucks, diggers, wheel loaders, vehicle-mounted cranes and crane carriers as well as communal vehicles such as compression vehicles.

-In the mid 1970s, Faun supplied tractor trucks for the Soviet Union in the framework of the so-called Delta project: to develop oilfields in Siberia, build the Baikal-Amur Mainline and realise industrial projects, the Soviet Union need heavy, all-terrain and extremely robust low-bed tractor units.
+In the mid 1970s, Faun supplied tractor trucks for the Soviet Union in the framework of the so-called Delta project: to develop oilfields in Siberia, build the Baikal-Amur Mainline and realize industrial projects, the Soviet Union need heavy, all-terrain and extremely robust low-bed tractor units.
 Faun delivered 86 HZ 34.30/41 articulated trucks with V12-Deutz engine and an output of 326HP.
 Later, the Soviet Union ordered more tractor units by Faun of all frame sizes, from HZ 32.25/40 with a 305-HP-V10 engine to the super-heavy HZ 40.45/45 all-terrain tractor unit with a 456HP V12 Deutz engine.
 In total, Faun delivered 254 tractor trucks to the USSR, the last in 1989.